Planner Megan Sebok

 The committee conducts a call for projects that will improve people’s lives and strengthen communities.
 Action teams are deployed with specific scope of work, timelines, and sets of deliverables to implement the selected projects.
 Subject matter experts serve on a variety of stakeholder lists to provide expertise on an on-call basis.

-Councilmember Monica Dorcey City of El Mirager
+Councilmember Monica Dorcey City of El Mirage

 Councilmember Benita Beckles City of Goodyear